-All faculty leaves of absence require that (1) the faculty member will notify his/her department chair of the intent; (2) the faculty member will complete and sign a "Faculty Request for Leave of Absence Form" and obtain the signature of their chair/director; (3) the faculty member will submit the form to the Dean's Office, together with any backup documentation; (4) the request will be placed before the Executive Committee for action; and (5) the faculty member will be notified of the Executive Committee's decision in writing.
-The chair/director will inform the office of the dean as to who will assume the faculty member's duties during his/her absence.
-The Faculty Leave of Absence Form may be obtained in the dean's office.
+All faculty leaves of absence require that (1) the faculty member will notify his/her/their Department Chair of the intent; (2) the faculty member will complete and sign a "Faculty Request for Leave of Absence Form" and obtain the signature of their Chair/Director; (3) the faculty member will submit the form to the Dean's Office, together with any backup documentation; (4) the request will be placed before the Executive Committee for action; and (5) the faculty member will be notified of the Executive Committee's decision in writing.
+The Chair/Director will inform the office of the Dean as to who will assume the faculty member's duties during his/her/their absence.
+The Faculty Leave of Absence Form may be obtained in the Dean's Office.